Winning numbers drawn in 'Daily 4 Evening' game

 The Associated PressPublished

-AUSTIN, Texas (AP) _ The winning numbers in Monday evening's drawing of the Texas Lottery's "Daily 4 Evening" game were:
+AUSTIN, Texas (AP) _ The winning numbers in Tuesday afternoon's drawing of the Texas Lottery's "Daily 4 Evening" game were:

 Most Popular